yhormanp/Angular_ReactiveForms/README.md

 # Demo

-this project was created to understand how to work with : template-driven forms reactive-forms learn to use formGroup setValue and patchValue simplify with FormBuilder set validation rules create custom validators create custom validators with parameters validate several fiels with the same validator (email, confirm email) add or remove validator dynamically watch for changes in a control how to duplicate formgroups and addit to the formbuilder
+this project was created to understand how to work with :
+-template-driven forms,
+-reactive-forms,
+-learn to use formGroup,
+-setValue and patchValue,
+-simplify with FormBuilder,
+-set validation rules,
+-create custom validators,
+-create custom validators with parameters,
+-validate several fiels with the same validator (email, confirm email), -add or remove validator dynamically,
+-watch for changes in a control,
+-how to duplicate formgroups and addit to the formbuilder,